 Located in sunny Southwestern Ontario, Chatham-Kent is proudly referred to as the banana belt of Canada and for good reason.
-Along with having one of the highest number of growing degree days in Canada, Chatham-Kent is surrounded by fresh water, and is only an hour drive to seven U.S. entry points.
+Along with having one of the highest numbers of growing degree days in Canada, Chatham-Kent is surrounded by freshwater and is only an hour's drive to seven U.S. entry points.

 Over the past year, Chatham-Kent Mayor Darrin Canniff has been travelling across the region, exploring some of the 2,450 square kilometres of rich farm soil to meet with farmers, agricultural leaders, and food processing companies.

 “I’ve discovered that our region is a hub for agribusiness innovation through advances in smart farming technology, robotics, automation and AI, and cutting-edge value-added food processing,” said Mayor Canniff.
 “Our greenhouse sector has doubled in size over the past several years and thanks to recent investments in important resources such as natural gas, is ramping up for even more growth.”

 Chatham-Kent agribusiness is also an innovator when it comes to crop development.
-Canada’s first commercial rice crop was harvested in Chatham-Kent this past fall thanks to a partnership between Ontario FangZheng Agriculture Enterprises and Ridgetown Campus of the University of Guelph.
+Canada’s first commercial rice crop was harvested in Chatham-Kent this past fall thanks to a partnership between Ontario FangZheng Agriculture Enterprises and the Ridgetown Campus of the University of Guelph.

 “I can’t stress enough the value of having direct ties to an agricultural university campus in our community.
 It is providing our agribusinesses with access to talent, research, and opportunities that help set them apart from their competition,” said Mayor Canniff.